DinoTheDinosaur/speech_analytics/src/noise_suppression/README.md

 ```

 # Suppress noise without sample using pretrained neural network
-Used pretrained model from ``https://github.com/diff7/Denoising``.
+Used [pretrained model](https://github.com/diff7/Denoising).
+In case you didn't find model weights in speech_analytics repo, you can download them from [here](https://drive.google.com/file/d/1Ih8pZ3n4i6VXgwKFYQfMWu3PwCiPtgpG/view?usp=sharing).

-You can get more information about model's architecture at ``https://github.com/facebookresearch/denoiser``.
+You can get more information about model's architecture at the [original repo](https://github.com/facebookresearch/denoiser).

-Usage example:
+#### Usage example:
 ```python
 from pathlib import Path